Classroom Rules and Procedures: How to Tackle Your First Two Weeks

 Element #1: Class rules

-These are your most important behavior expectations.
+(Rules are your most important behavior expectations.)

 - Do students need to speak with kindness and respect?